MaartenGr/BERTopic/docs/getting_started/zeroshot/zeroshot.md

 This creates two models.
 One for the zero-shot topics and one for the non-zero-shot topics.
 We combine these two BERTopic models to create a single model that contains both zero-shot and non-zero-shot topics.

 ### **Example**
-To demonstrate Guided BERTopic, we use the 20 Newsgroups dataset as our example.
-We have frequently used this dataset in BERTopic examples and we sometimes see a topic generated about health with words such as `drug` and `cancer` being important.
-However, due to the stochastic nature of UMAP, this topic is not always found.

-In order to guide BERTopic to that topic, we create a seed topic list that we pass through our model.
+In order to use zero-shot BERTopic, we create a list of topics that we want to assign to our documents.
 However, there may be several other topics that we know should be in the documents.
-Let's also initialize those:
+The dataset that we use is small subset of ArXiv papers.
+We know the data and believe there to be at least the following topics: *clustering*, *topic modeling*, and *large language models*.
+However, we are not sure whether other topics exist and want to explore those.

+Zero-shot BERTopic needs two parameters:
+* `zeroshot_topic_list` - The names of the topics to assign documents to.
+Making sure this is as descriptive as possible helps improve the assignment since they are based on cosine similarities between embeddings.
+* `zeroshot_min_similarity` - The minimum cosine similarity needed to match a document to a document.
+It is a value between 0 and 1.

+Using this feature is straightforward:

 ```python
 from datasets import load_dataset